JulienGremillot/SmartQueuingSystem/README.md

 # SmartQueuingSystem
-Exercise project to compare solutions of queue management systems
+Exercise project to compare solutions of queue management systems with different hardware choices.
+The goal is to compare the performance of each hardware solution among CPU, GPU, VPU & FPGA.

 ## Running